srccircumflex/Simple-Rich-Trading-Journal/README.rst

 ----

- The project was realized with libraries from plotly_ in the community edition.
+ The project was realized with the opensource packages from plotly_.

 .. _plotly: https://plotly.com/
 .. _Python interpreter: https://www.python.org/